Fe-Mu/SOS-listener/README.md

 6. Tap anywhere outside the popup window to close it.
 7. Close and Restart the App and the App will automatically load the imported emergency-contacts.

->For security reasons it is recommended that you delete the backup or that you save it in a secure place (not in your phone) after restoring the emergency-contacts.
+>IMPORTANT: For security reasons it is recommended that you delete the backup or that you save it in a secure place (not in your phone) after restoring the emergency-contacts.

 ## Manually Update App